Why Is Your Baby Blowing Raspberries, What Are The Benefits

 Blowing raspberries is part of the baby’s normal development, and it is okay to encourage it.
 Below are some ways to respond to a baby who is blowing raspberries (2).

-- Imitate the baby: It is your turn to blow raspberries back at them in response.
-Apart from imitating the raspberry sounds, also mimic the baby’s other sounds to stimulate language development.
+1. Imitate the baby: It is your turn to blow raspberries back at them in response.
+Apart from imitating the raspberry sounds, also mimics the baby’s other sounds to stimulate language development.

-- Sing to your baby: Maintain a dedicated song or nursery rhyme that you can sing when the baby begins blowing raspberries.
-Encourage them to join you along, even if it is through cooing and blowing raspberries sounds.
+1. Sing to your baby: Maintain a dedicated song or nursery rhyme that you can sing when the baby begins blowing raspberries.
+Encourage them to join you along, even if it is through cooing and blowing raspberry sounds.
+You may also engage them in games that involve sounds, such as peek-a-boo or other music-based games.

 Blowing raspberries together also offers a great opportunity for parent-baby bonding.
 Make sure you maintain eye contact so that the baby is completely engaged.